accessible-app/accessible-app_com/content/patterns/vue/notifications.md

         document.getElementById('info').textContent = 'Product was added successfully to your shopping cart';
         });

 4. Then, when a product gets added this is not only visually perceivable but also will be announced by screen readers.
 Usually, and using `aria-live="polite"`, the announcement will wait until the screen reader has finished its current output.
 In the rare cases you need to report a critical error and cannot wait (read: cannot be polite), use `aria-live="assertive"`.
-As soon as your live regions' content changes (from empty to not empty, in this case) it will be announced (if you are, like me, not a native English speaker and use the word "assertive" rarely in your everyday live - just look at its first three letters; then you know you got the counterpart to "polite" 😉).
+As soon as your live regions' content changes (from empty to not empty, in this case) it will be announced (if you are, like me, not a native English speaker and use the word "assertive" rarely in your everyday life - just look at its first three letters; then you know you got the counterpart to "polite" 😉).